KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 Staking and voting are done in epochs, which just means fixed periods of voting time, denominated in Ethereum block times.
 One KyberDAO epoch period will last about 2 weeks before the next one begins.

 The benefits of this short epoch period are faster reward distribution and DAO conclusion (hence faster decision-making).
-The cons are that there needs to be at least one voting campaign every 2 weeks, resulting in more work for the Kyber team, as well as more frequent participation required from KNC stakers.
+The cons are that there needs to be regular voting campaigns, resulting in more operational requirements for the Kyber team, as well as more frequent voting participation required from KNC stakers.

-In every epoch, there will be one or more campaigns, and each campaign will have several options.
+Ideally, in every epoch, there will be one or more voting campaigns, though this is subject to whether a KIP is needed during that period.
 It is important that voters vote for all the campaigns since they only receive rewards for campaigns that they voted in.

-We expect busy stakers to delegate their voting power to 3rd party “pools” to vote on their behalf, with these pools being able to dictate their fees and independent voting decisions.
+Busy stakers have the option to delegate their voting power either to friends or 3rd party “pools” e.g. Unagii.com to vote on their behalf, with these pools being able to dictate their fees and independent voting decisions.
 Since they are expected to share in the rewards. and their voting decisions will be fully transparent on-chain, they are expected to both be proactive in voting as well as communicating on the rationale of their decisions.
-Centralized exchanges such as Binance can also allow their users to stake on their exchange and vote, claim, and distribute rewards on users’ behalf.
+Centralized exchanges can also act as delegates, allowing their users to stake on their exchange.
+The CEX can vote, claim, and distribute rewards on their users’ behalf.

 This is an important part of the KyberDAO setup, and we expect to have a range of options for KNC stakeholders, both in terms of their preferred method of delegation as well as types of staking partners.